 Join Our Team!

-• Attend monthly video conference meetings (usually 1-2 hours in length).
+• Attend monthly video conference meetings (1.5 hours in length).

 • Review and provide input on programs suggested by the Executive Director.